-If the fibre-channel adapter driver detects a link loss between the switch and the FAStT, it waits a few seconds to allow the fabric to stabilize.
+If the fibre-channel adapter driver detects that a link was lost between the switch and the FAStT, it waits a few seconds to allow the fabric to stabilize.
 If fast_fail is specified, the adapter then begins failing all I/O at the adapter driver if it detects that the device is not on the fabric.
 Any new I/O or future retries of the failed I/O are failed immediately.
 Fast I/O failure can be useful in multipath configurations.
-It can decrease the I/O fail times due to link loss between the storage device and the switch, and can allow faster failover to alternate paths.
+It can decrease the I/O fail times due to the loss of a link between the storage device and the switch, and can allow faster failover to alternate paths.